olegkiprik/bulletworm/readme.md

 ## Installation

 Unpack the .tar.xz archive downloaded from Releases.
 Run the executable.
-Ready for a challenge?
+If failure occurs, then consider compiling from source.

 ## Compiling from source on Linux